Community - 06/15/18

 Our community have been out Making Life Richer in their G+C hoodies and sharing the experience with us.
 The influx of photos provides us with some much appreciated doses of inspiration each week.

 Recently, we did something we had been meaning to do for quite a while.
 We reached out to the people behind the photos to find out their stories.
 Want a quick catch up on everything?
 Learn more about Hoodies in the Wild here.
-Check out the inspiring story hidden behind an image of a volcanic eruption in Bali, by clicking here.
+Check out the inspiring story hidden behind an image of a Volcanic Eruption in Bali, by clicking here.

 In March, we were sent a series of jaw dropping Hoodies in the Wild images in the Arctic Circle from part-time adventurers Peter and Susan Grogan.
 Susan is oh so stylishly sporting her Charcoal Fleck Hoodie.
 What struck us was how adventurous a choice of location it was to visit.
 We reached out to the couple to find out more about their trip and what brought them there.
 We were so inspired by their story.
 A normal couple with a passion for adventure and making life richer.

 Susan and Peter filled us in on the reason behind this particular trip.
 “It was our honeymoon.
 We got married in August and wanted to do something a little different.
-I love the snow and ice and I got Peter onboard with that way of thinking.
+I love the snow and ice and I got Peter on-board with that way of thinking.
 We’ve seen Norway in the summer but we wanted to experience the snow and see the Northern Lights.
 It was pretty cold, there was a -28c windchill.
 Ice-climbing a 60ft frozen waterfall was a definite highlight.”

 Listening to Susan and Peter, you can’t help but be inspired by their enthusiasm for travel, adventure and life in general.
 Judging by the quality of their photos and their passion for travel, you might think this was their full time careers.
 Susan explained that this is not the case, which managed to make it all the more inspiring.

 “By no means are we day-to-day adventurers.
 As with everyone, we work and have family and other responsibilities to take care of before we can take on adventures.
 But we do feel very privileged that we get to visit such amazing places.
-We’ve been up the Atlas Mountains in Morocco, been to Norway on several occasions, Iceland, Italy and United States amongst others.”
+We’ve been up the Atlas Mountains in Morocco, been to Norway on several occasions, Iceland, Italy and United States among others.”

 “We aren’t really ones to go off on holidays and lie out in the sun.
 We like to get off the beaten track as much as we can.
 Generally, when we travel, we use Airbnb and often it’s not about picking a particular destination.
 We pick a place we like the look of and plan a trip around that.
 It is almost a game of chance.
 If that takes us out into the wilderness, all the better.”